Tajh Boyd

-Tajh Khiry Boyd (born September 25, 1990) is an American college football coach and former professional quarterback who currently is an offensive assistant for the Clemson Tigers.
+Tajh Khiry Boyd (born September 25, 1990) is an American college football coach and former professional quarterback who currently is the quarterbacks coach for the Clemson Tigers.
 He played college football at Clemson, where he was the starting quarterback from 2011 to 2013.
 He earned first-team All-American honors in 2012.
 He was selected by the New York Jets in the sixth round of the 2014 NFL draft.

 Early life

 Boyd attended Phoebus High School in Hampton, Virginia.
 As a starter on the football team, he was 43–2 winning two state championships in that tenure.
 He was awarded the Pete Dawkins Trophy for being the co-MVP of the 2009 U.S. Army All-American Bowl after completing 7-of-9 passes for 179 yards and three touchdowns.